 Over the last ten years, as medical treatments have become ever more expensive we have begun to look at less invasive, more patient-friendly processes which aid healing and help sufferers find relief.
 In study after study the benefit of massage therapy has shown that it:

 - Reduces lower back pain and other bodily aches

 - Decreases illness-related fatigue

-- Calms aggressive behaviour
+- Calms aggressive behavior